NotReeceHarris/stega.js/README.md

 ## Encoding & Encryption

-Encoding and encryption are now there own things you must supply the encoder the encrypted data since the encoder **NO LONGER** encrypts the data only encodes the data in images.
+"Encoding and encryption are now separate processes.
+You must provide the encrypted data to the encoder, as it **no longer** handles encryption; it solely encodes the data within images.

 Algorithm | Supported Media | Rating | Docs
 --- | --- | --- | ---